Serechops/Serechops-Stash/README.md

 Explore [Glassy](https://github.com/Serechops/Serechops-Stash/tree/main/themes/Glassy#glassy---a-window-to-your-collection) and give your collection a fresh look!

-# Renamer

-The [Renamer](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/Renamer#renamer) plugin is very similar to renameOnUpdate.
-It will automatically rename files based on user-defined settings whenever a scene is updated.

 # Movie-Fy

 The [Movie-Fy](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/Movie-Fy#movie-fy) tool is designed to assist in managing and creating movies within Stash.